-The next article features a transcript with Clay Clark (Entrepreneur of the Year) and Caleb Taylor discussing the habits of millionaires and what it takes to be one on Thrive15.com, one of the most practical business schools in Florida!
+The next article features a transcript with Clay Clark (Entrepreneur of the Year) and Caleb Taylor discussing the habits of millionaires and what it takes to be one on Thrive15.com, one of the most practical business coach and business conferences out there!

 All right Clay, today we are talking about the ten characteristics of the self-made millionaire.
 You are a self-made millionaire.
 We were all thinking, if you can do it, other people can, too, right?

 Caleb: It’s not as hard as we’re led to believe.

 Clay: I want to make sure we’re clear on this, because I think a lot of people have fallacies about this.